On this page:

 Time allowed to consider the site agreement

 You have 20 days (including weekends), starting the day after you receive the site agreement, to consider whether to sign.
-The park operator cannot ask you to sign the agreement until the 21st day after they give you the agreement.
+The park operator can't ask you to sign the agreement until the 21st day after they give you the agreement.

 Additional time to cool off

-Once you have signed a site agreement
+After signing a site agreement

 - Keep a copy of the site agreement and related documents, and store them somewhere safe.